Utah governor becomes latest to veto transgender sports ban

 Associated Press

-SALT LAKE CITY (AP) — Utah Gov. Spencer Cox vetoed a ban on transgender students playing girls’ sports on Tuesday, becoming the second Republican governor this week to overrule state lawmakers who have taken on youth sports in a broader culture war over how Americans view gender and sexuality.
+SALT LAKE CITY (AP) — Utah Gov. Spencer Cox vetoed a ban on transgender students playing girls’ sports on Tuesday, becoming the second Republican governor this week to overrule state lawmakers taking on youth sports amid broader culture wars as LGBTQ visibility grows.

 Cox joins Indiana Gov. Eric Holcomb, who vetoed a statewide ban on Monday.
 Holcomb said Indiana’s Legislature had not demonstrated that transgender kids had undermined fairness in sports.